Stories of statelessness

 Accompanying stateless persons is a long road with no end in sight.
 Regarding the shelter ministry, the director says: "For as long as the refugees remain marginalized in this country we will continue to provide the service."
 Just as I was submitting this column, the shelter director told me that a Rohingya girl scheduled for resettlement in the U.S. last year (but deferred due to the imposed travel bans) has been confirmed for a travel date of July 26 — a small victory that gives hope to all.

-[Clare Nolan recently retired from her role as the International Justice Training Coordinator for the Sisters of the Good Shepherd, an international woman's religious congregation that is involved in providing social services in about 70 counties, with a particular focus on women and girls in vulnerable situations.]
+[Sr. Clare Nolan recently retired as training coordinator of the Good Shepherd International Justice Office.
+Good Shepherd is an international woman's religious congregation that is involved in providing social services in about 70 counties, with a particular focus on women and girls in vulnerable situations.]

 Get GSR content right in your inbox!